ScalizerOrg/odoo-documentation/content/applications/websites/ecommerce/configuration/prices.rst

 To offer a discounted pricelist for customers with a specific discount code, access the relevant :ref:`pricelist form <ecommerce/prices/pricelists>`, go to the :guilabel:`Ecommerce` tab, and add an :guilabel:`E-commerce Promotional Code`, e.g., `SUMMERSALE10%`.
-Then, go to the :guilabel:`Sales Price` tab, click :guilabel:`Add a line`, and :ref:`configure the discount
+Then, go to the :guilabel:`Rules` tab, click :guilabel:`Add a line`, and :ref:`configure the discount <sales/products/price-rules>`.
-<sales/products/price-rules>`.
 When a customer inserts the code during the :ref:`checkout process
-<ecommerce/checkout/review_order>`, this discount is granted according to the :guilabel:`Sales
+<ecommerce/checkout/review_order>`, this discount is granted according to the configuration in the
-Price` configuration.
+:guilabel:`Rules` tab.

 .. note::
    Make sure that the :ref:`Promo Code <ecommerce/checkout/review_order>` option